About QEST

-QEST is the association of Queensland Education Science Technicians.
+QEST is the incorporated association of Queensland Education Science Technicians.

 “I thought the new logo should have special meaning for us, so I thought of the following analogy (after assembling numerous molecular models for our recent Open Day!)